Academics

 Other Health Related Comments

-UAF has a health center on campus where students can see a provider free of charge (minus costs of materials used), receive vaccinations, or mental health counseling treatment.
-Students receive up to 6 free counseling sessions as part of the semester fees.
+UAF has a health center on campus where students can see a provider free of charge (minus costs of materials used), receive vaccinations, or receive mental health counseling.
+Students receive up to 6 free counseling sessions per semester.